libretro/docs/docs/guides/databases.md

 See the libretro databases [readme](https://github.com/libretro/libretro-database) for comprehensive information about the databases used by RetroArch.

-## RetroArch's Usage of the Database
+## RetroArch's Usage of the Libretro Database

 Libretro databases allow RetroArch to provide several automated cataloging functions: